amgarton47/CS62data-structures/Git/project/README.md

 the more recent *Subversion*) tried to prevent multiple people from working on the same software at the same time.
-This is far too restrictive for large software projects, and the rise of world-wide collaboration (e.g. Linux and Open Source software) gave birth to a new generation of (distributed) version control software.  `Git` is one of the best known and (through *github*) most widely used systems for distributed version control.
+This is far too restrictive for large software projects, and the rise of world-wide collaboration (e.g. Linux and Open Source software) gave birth to a new generation of (distributed) version control software.  *Git* is one of the best known and (through *github*) most widely used systems for distributed version control.

 * In centralized version control, the key operations are *check-out* (lock the source code so that nobody else can change it) and *commit* (finalize my changes and un-lock the source code).
-* Version control systems have long supported the notion of *branches*, parallel threads of independent development, starting from a common source).
+* Version control systems have long supported the notion of *branches*: parallel threads of independent development, starting from a common source).
   The creation of a new branch is called a *fork*, and bringing changes from a branch back into the main-line is called a *merge*.